- The Importance Of History

 Remember that relationships are a process and take time.
 People often expect that a relationship is an all-or-nothing deal.
 Actually, it takes time to identify and sort out your feelings about someone and the quality of the relationship.
 Allow yourself to take this time.

 Jumping right in.
 Some people make the mistake of throwing themselves into a very intense relationship from the start.
-Daniel did this and, as a result, he tended to overlook a lot of things about Kathy and their relationship that were not so good.
-For instance, she did not seem to care about his interest in sports and mechanics and she made no effort to get to know his close friends.
+Jalen did this and, as a result, he tended to overlook a lot of things about Eric and their relationship that were not so good.
+For instance, he did not seem to care about his interest in sports and mechanics and he made no effort to get to know his close friends.

 * Start up a relationship slowly.
 See how things go and how you are feeling.